 The European Union will also contribute financially to the Force, by 50 million Euros.
 On 16 December 2017, a conference of donators will be organized to facilitate the operationalization of the Force.

 The situation in the Sahel region, a priority of the French presidency of the Security Council in October 2017

 The situation in the Sahel region is at the core of France’s presidency of the Security Council’s for the month of October 2017.
 In addition to the consultations on MINUSMA on 5 October, the UN Secretary-General, Antonio Guterres, presented to the Security Council Members on 16 October, a report on the state of deployment of the G5 Sahel Force and the different support options the United Nations could bring to the Force.

-At France’s initiative, the Security Council will visit three of the five G5 Sahel countries from 19 to 23 October (Mauritania, Mali and Burkina Faso) to evaluate those recommendations in the light of the situation on the ground.
+At France’s initiative, the Security Council visited three of the five G5 Sahel countries from 19 to 23 October (Mauritania, Mali and Burkina Faso) to evaluate those recommendations in the light of the situation on the ground.

-This visit will also be the opportunity to prepare the ministerial meeting of the Security Council which will be chaired by French Foreign Minister Jean-Yves Le Drian on 30 October 2017 in New York and which aims at collectively define the best way for the international community and the United Nations to support the G5 Sahel Joint Force.
+This visit was also the opportunity to prepare the ministerial meeting of the Security Council chaired by French Foreign Minister Jean-Yves Le Drian on 30 October 2017 in New York and which aimed at collectively define the best way for the international community and the United Nations to support the G5 Sahel Joint Force.